MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 |Exception Paths| The link does not work and takes them to a 404 page.|
 |Other          | None|

-### 3.2.9 Photo Upload Capabilities
+### 3.2.9 Photo Upload
 The application should have the ability to upload photos with the following extensions: JPEG, GIF, BMP, PNG, and TIFF.
+Photos will be visible to the user in the daily calendar view.

-#### 3.2.9.1 Use Photos for Clarification
+#### 3.2.9.1 Upload photo to Calendar

 | Data          | Description |
 |:--------------| :--------------|